 How a History of Sexually Transmitted Infections Sparked a 21st Century Pandemic

 Startling 2014 figures demonstrating the insidious rise of chlamydia, gonorrhea and syphilis in the US since 2006[1]; combined with the emergence of an apparently antibiotic-resistant strain of so-called ‘super-gonorrhea’; not to mention grim discoveries surrounding the spread and implications for pregnancy of Zika virus point to an uncomfortable, unavoidable reality.
 Skirting discussions around sexually transmitted infections and diseases isn’t just irresponsible; it’s downright dangerous.
-This STD Awareness Month and beyond LELO and HEXTM are supporting Center for Disease Control and Prevention’s (CDC) critical – not to mention timely – message: Talk, Test and Treat.
+This STD Awareness Month and beyond LELO and HEX are supporting Center for Disease Control and Prevention’s (CDC) critical – not to mention timely – message: Talk, Test and Treat.

-Because the first step towards better sexual health for all lies in understanding the risks, repercussions and reality of STIs and STDs, HEXTM presents the lowdown on the then, now and future of sexual health, as well as simple steps for protection and prevention – without compromising on pleasure.
+Because the first step towards better sexual health for all lies in understanding the risks, repercussions and reality of STIs and STDs, HEX presents the lowdown on the then, now and future of sexual health, as well as simple steps for protection and prevention – without compromising on pleasure.

 What’s in a Name?